slacey21/slacey21/README.md

 I'm a full stack software engineer with several years working in the TypeScript/JavaScript and Python ecosystems.

 ## <img src="./pendulum.png" alt="Pendulum Logo" width="28" height="28" style="vertical-align: middle;"> About Pendulum
 Recently, on a team of three engineers, I co-created [Pendulum](https://github.com/your-username/pendulum), an open-source Backend as a Service platform that helps developers build reactive applications with automated AWS deployment.
-Checkout the [📕 case study](https://www.pendulum-baas.dev/case-study/)!
+Read through the [📕 case study](https://www.pendulum-baas.dev/case-study/)!

 ## ⛏️ Other Projects / Future Work
 - **Sous** - RAG-powered chatbot for meal prep and recipe discovery using vector embeddings